This Week in Health: Bike to Work, Eat Less Salt, Try Zumba

 How your work commute can help you live longer

-Researchers from the UK find that walking and biking to work can extend your life by reducing your risk for early death.
+Researchers from the UK found that walking and biking to work can extend your life by reducing your risk for early death.